 Interstate 240 is a 9.5 mile long urban loop joining I-40 north with Downtown Asheville.
 I-26 overlaps with I-240 east from I-40 to West Asheville and the Captain Jeff Brown Bridge spanning the French Broad River.
 U.S. 19/23/74A overlap with I-240 between Patton Avenue and Future I-26 north from Downtown.
 U.S. 70/74A follow I-240 east from Future I-26 to Carolina Street.

 The oldest section of I-240 was built in 1961 as a new alignment for U.S. 70 to the north of Downtown.
-This portion ran east from Patton Avenue to North Carolina 694 (Town Mountain Road).
-Work later added the freeway between I-40 and Patton Avenue on the west side of Asheville in 1969 as NC 191.
-The easternmost section from NC 694 to I-40 and U.S. 74-A was completed in 1980.1
+This portion ran east from Patton Avenue to NC 694 (Town Mountain Road).
+Work later completed the freeway between I-40 and Patton Avenue on the west side of Asheville in 1969 as a new alignment for NC 191.
+The easternmost section of I-240, from NC 694 to I-40 and U.S. 74-A, was completed in 1980.1

 ||Interstate 240 and U.S. 70 shield assembly posted within the three-level interchange at Tunnel Road.
 This state-named shield was eventually replaced.
 Photo taken 08/01/01. |

 ||The eastbound c/d roadway from Tunnel Road at the intersecting ramps with I-240 and U.S. 70 at Exit 7.
 Photo taken 07/16/05. |